somyaa-aggarwal/illumioChallenge/README.md

 3. The protocol lookup table file must contain two columns: protocol_number,protocol_name.
 4. Log parsing is case-insensitive.
 5. Log entries with missing or malformed data are skipped with a warning.
-6. If a port-protocol combination does not exist in the lookup table, it is tagged as "Untagged".

 ### System Requirements